-3. Ensuring relationships between the Authority, its partners and the public are clear so that each knows what to expect of the other Protocols have been developed to ensure effective communication between members and officers in their respective roles Monitoring Officer Protocol Member and Employee Codes of Conduct A Pay Policy has been agreed which sets out the terms and conditions for remuneration of officers including an effective structure for managing the review process.
+3. Ensuring relationships between the Authority, its partners and the public are clear so that each knows what to expect of the other • Protocols have been developed to ensure effective communication between members and officers in their respective roles Monitoring Officer Protocol Member and Employee Codes of Conduct • A Pay Policy has been agreed which sets out the terms and conditions for remuneration of officers including an effective structure for managing the review process.
 In addition, Members allowances are reviewed by an effective remuneration panel as appropriate.
-Members Allowances Scheme National Joint Council for Local Government Services National Agreement on Pay and Conditions of Service Human Resources Committee Pay Policy Effective mechanisms exist to monitor service delivery Strategic Community Safety Plan/Integrated Risk Management Plan District Plans Communication Strategy Consultation plans Value for Money Framework Budget Framework Performance reports Annual Report and Statement of Assurance
+Members Allowances Scheme National Joint Council for Local Government Services National Agreement on Pay and Conditions of Service Human Resources Committee Pay Policy Effective mechanisms exist to monitor service delivery Strategic Community Safety Plan/Integrated Risk Management Plan District Plans Communication Strategy Consultation Plan Value for Money Framework Budget Framework • When working in partnership members are clear about their roles and responsibilities both individually and collectively in relation to the partnership and to the Authority.
+Partnership Agreements

-When working in partnership members are clear about their roles and responsibilities both individually and collectively in relation to the partnership and to the Authority.
-Partnership Agreements When working in partnership: there is clarity about the legal status of the partnership representatives or organisations both understand and make clear to all other partners the extent of their authority to bind their organisation to partner decisions.
-Data Sharing Protocols Partnership Procedure The Authority's vision, strategic plans, priorities and targets are developed through robust mechanisms, and in consultation with the local community and other key stakeholders, and that they are clearly articulated and disseminated Strategic Community Safety Plan/Integrated Risk Management Plan Performance management systems District Plans Communication Strategy Consultation plans
+When working in partnership: there is clarity about the legal status of the partnership representatives or organisations both understand and make clear to all other partners the extent of their authority to bind their organisation to partner decisions.
+Information Sharing Protocols Partnership Procedure Service Level Agreements where appropriate • The Authority's vision, strategic plans, priorities and targets are developed through robust mechanisms, and in consultation with the local community and other key stakeholders, and that they are clearly articulated and disseminated -